that-webdev-dude/devkit-cli/README.md

 devkit create <your new project name>
 ```

-This will create the project folder in your current working directory and take care of installing all the necessary dependencies.
+This will create the project folder in your current working directory and take care all the necessary dependencies.

-The project will have the following folder structure:
+The project folder will have the following structure:

 ```bash
 ├── ...